 The Federal Emergency Management Agency (FEMA) suggests having a three-day supply of water and food.
-Some great nonperishable food options include:

 You can also try these simple recipes to have on hand for storm or anytime.

-Prepare Your Car
+Prepare Your Car for Winter Storm

 Winterize your car at the beginning of the season and have a mechanic run a full check of your vehicle.
 You should also fill your gas tank before the storm arrives.

 Prepare Your Home for Bad Weather

 At the beginning of winter, you should ensure that your home is fully prepared with the essentials.
 This means:

-Have a lot of blankets on hand and consider purchasing a coal or wood burning stove or a portable kerosene heater.
-You should also ensure you have a working fire extinguisher on hand, just in case of emergency.
+Have a lot of blankets on hand and consider purchasing coal or wood-burning stove or a portable kerosene heater.
+You should also ensure you have a working fire extinguisher on hand, just in case of an emergency.

 Keep Your Phone Charged

 Charge every cell phone and back-up battery pack in the household before the storm hits.
 This may be your last lifeline if the storm is really bad.

-Be sure to choose things that you will still be able to use if the power goes out.
+Be sure to choose things that you will still be able to use even if the power goes out.

 Here are a few great options: